MIRA-KUMAR/Leetcode-Learning/README.md

 Given the root node of a binary search tree and two integers low and high, return the sum of values of all nodes with a value in the inclusive range [low, high].

+# LeetCode 985: Sum of Even Numbers After Queries

+You are given an integer array nums and an array queries where queries[i] = [vali, indexi].

+For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.

+Return an integer array answer where answer[i] is the answer to the ith query.

 # LeetCode 1010: Pairs of Songs With Total Durations Divisible by 60

 You are given a list of songs where the ith song has a duration of time[i] seconds.